shiva150/interview-practice-ai-agent/README.md

  Use the **Dashboard** to track progress, scores, and session history.

 ---
+## **Tested Scenarios**

+We have optimized the agent to handle specific user personas as requested:

+***The Confused User***:

+- Behavior: "I'm not sure about this question..."

+- Agent Response: Detects hesitation via Observer Agent -> Switches to Phase 3 (Adaptation) -> Offers a scaffolded hint based on Resume context.

+***The Efficient User***:

+- Behavior: Gives short, precise, correct answers.

+- Agent Response: Detects high competence -> Skips hints -> Immediately triggers Phase 5 (Deep Dive) to challenge the user.

+***The Chatty User***:

+- Behavior: Rambles off-topic.

+- Agent Response: Vapi's interruption handling allows the agent to politely interject and steer the conversation back to the Job Description.
+---
 **✨ Interview smarter, get honest feedback, and advance your career — with Antriview! ✨**